Signatures of time-reversal-invariant topological superconductivity in the Josephson effect: Andreev bound-state spectrum

 \subsection{$s$-wave--topological superconductor junctions}

-We now investigate the Andreev bound state energies in the $s$-wave--topological superconductor setup, depicted in Fig.~\ref{fig:setups}(b).
-Specifying that the $s$-wave superconductor is to the left of the topological superconductor, the Andreev reflection matrices are as in Eqs.~\eqref{eq:andreev0}-\eqref{eq:alphapm}, where the gap parameters have the form
+We now investigate the Andreev bound-state energies in the $s$-wave--topological superconductor setup, depicted in Fig.~\ref{fig:setups}(b).
+Specifying that the $s$-wave superconductor is to the left of the topological superconductor, the Andreev reflection matrices are as in Eqs.~\eqref{eq:andreev0}~and~\eqref{eq:alphapm}, where the gap parameters have the form

 and we also take $\alpha_{\pm\mathrm{L}}=\alpha_{0}$ and $\alpha_{\pm\mathrm{R}}=\alpha_\pm$.
 Now by employing the parameterisation of the scattering matrix~\eqref{eq:S1} and the folding identity~\eqref{eq:folding}, the secular equation~\eqref{eq:secular1} may be brought to the form